ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

     212: 'C:\\Program Files\\ANSYS Inc\\v212',
     -222: 'C:\\Program Files\\ANSYS Inc\\ANSYS Student\\v222'}

-It should be noticed that the student versions are provided as negative version (Python ``dict`` does not accept two equal keys.
-The result of ``_get_available_base_ansys()`` is in order, higher version first and student versions at last.
+Student versions are provided as negative versions because the Python dictionary does not accept two equal keys.
+The result of the ``_get_available_base_ansys()`` method listing higher versions first and student versions last.

 .. warning::
-    It is not recommended to have installed Ansys product and Ansys student products with the same version.
+    You should not have the same Ansys product version and student version.
+For more information, see `Debug Launch Issues`_.
-    See `Debug Launch Issues`_

 Debug Launch Issues
 ~~~~~~~~~~~~~~~~~~~